mrpharderwijk/base-react-ts/README.md

 # Base React Project

 This React project combines TypeScript, Redux and Redux Thunk to make a solid foundation to build upon.
-It has all the features needed like Prettier, TypeScript linting with ESLint etc.
+It has all the features needed like Prettier, TypeScript linting with ESLint, Storybook etc.

-I chose ESlint above TSlint since TSlint will be deprecated in favor of ESlint (see [this](https://github.com/Microsoft/TypeScript/issues/29288#developer-productivity-tools-and-integration) and [this](https://github.com/palantir/tslint/issues/4534) for more info)
+We've chosen ESlint above TSlint since TSlint will be deprecated in favor of ESlint (see [this](https://github.com/Microsoft/TypeScript/issues/29288#developer-productivity-tools-and-integration) and [this](https://github.com/palantir/tslint/issues/4534) for more info)

-## Available Scripts
+## Available scripts

-In the project directory, you can run:
+Start the application

-### `yarn start`
+`npm run start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

-### `yarn test`

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `yarn build`

-Builds the app for production to the `build` folder.<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `yarn eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+Start Storybook
+`npm run storybook`

+Lint the TypeScript files (with ESLint)
+`npm run lint`

+Lint the SCSS files (with Stylelint)

+Prettify the application
+`npm run pretty`

+## Storybook

+The make Storybook load the fonts appropriately the custom Webpack has been altered.
+In `.storybook/main.js` all config can be viewed.
+Besides the custom Webpack config the font-face definitions can be found in the `preview-head.html`.